idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/pod_rb_surrogate.md

 the reduced-order operators, therefore it needs to be executed twice in the training process.
 The trainer object needs to know what variable needs to be reduced and the names of the vector tags from the sub-application to be able to identify the affine constituent operators.
-Furthermore, using the `independent` input argument, the user has to specify if the reduced affine constituent operator acts on the variable or not.
+Furthermore, using the [!param](/Trainers/PODReducedBasisTrainer/tag_types) input argument, the user has to specify if the reduced affine constituent operator acts on the variable or not.
 The ordering must be the same as the names of the vector tags.
 The meaning of the energy retention limits is discussed in [PODReducedBasisTrainer.md].